akihikodaki/dts/test_plans/unit_tests_eal_test_plan.rst

 Multiprocess
 ============

-Validates that a secondary Intel DPDK instance can be run alongside a primary when the appropriate EAL command-line flags are passed.
+Validates that a secondary DPDK instance can be run alongside a primary when the appropriate EAL command-line flags are passed.
 Also validates that secondary processes cannot interfere with primary processes by creating memory objects, such as mempools or rings.

 String
 ======